Employment

 workers.

-In the Services sector, Health Care, Retail, and Professional Services lead employment, representing a dominant portion of the workforce.
+In the Services sector, Wholesale and retail trade, Health care and social assistance, Accommodation and food services lead employment, representing 56.5% of the sector's workforce.

 Top 5 Industries by Change from Previous Month